velexi-research/VLXI-Cookiecutter-Python/README.md

 * In the pristine project, perform the following steps to update the template's package dependencies.

-  * Set up a virtual environment for developing the template (e.g., a `direnv` environment).
+  * Set up a virtual environment for developing the template (e.g., a direnv environment).

-  * Edit `pyproject.toml` to (1) make changes to the package dependency list and (2) update the package dependency versions.
+  * Use `poetry` or manually edit `pyproject.toml` to (1) make changes to the package dependency list and (2) update the package dependency versions.

-  * Use `poetry` to update the implicit package dependencies and versions recorded in the `poetry.lock` file.
+  * Use `poetry` to update the package dependencies and versions recorded in the `poetry.lock` file.

 * Update `{{cookiecutter.project_directory}}/pyproject.toml`.